How to integrate Fibery MCP with CrewAI

 Delete Custom App EndpointTool to delete a specific custom app endpoint.

-Delete EntityTool to delete a specific Fibery entity by its ID.
+Delete EntityPermanently delete a Fibery entity by its UUID and type.

 Get App InformationTool to retrieve application information.